Exsanguinated/Exsanguinated/README.md

 <h6> •  If you are pro-endo / pro-willo; dissociative disorders are the product of childhood trauma.
 Save us both time and just hide us if you disagree.

 <h6> • If you think jokes about r*pe are funny or make jokes about threatening to touch people.
-Furthermore; if you are a sex pest in general, especially to people you don't even know.
+Furthermore; if you are a sex pest in general.
 You are genuinely gross and it's really uncomfortable; stay the hell away from us if you do any of that stuff.

 <br><br>